wojcikpawel/PacmanRepository/README.md

 ## Inspiration🔱
-The project was build during computer laboratory within the project www.SzkolaReacta.pl under the leadership Patryk Omiotek - 26.09.2020 10:00-14:00
+The project was build during computer laboratory within the project www.SzkolaReacta.pl under the leadership Patryk Omiotek:
+26.09.2020 10:00 - 14:00